synonyms for evident

 Meaning:

-It means something is easy to see or understand.
+• This word means something is very easy to see, hear, or understand.

 Examples: